Reds vs. Angels Player Props Betting Odds

-Player prop betting options for Shohei Ohtani, Spencer Steer and others are available in the Los Angeles Angels-Cincinnati Reds matchup at Angel Stadium of Anaheim on Monday, starting at 9:38 PM ET.
+Shohei Ohtani and Spencer Steer are among the players with prop bets available when the Los Angeles Angels and the Cincinnati Reds play at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).

 Bet on this matchup or its props with BetMGM!